 Government-mandated PLAs Remain a Threat To Free Enterprise

 Despite the campaign’s track record of success, government-mandated PLAs remain a threat to free enterprise and fair and open competition in certain markets.

-Some states and municipalities controlled by union-friendly Democrats have enacted legislation or executive orders pushing the use of PLAs on state, state-assisted and local public works projects, shutting out qualified contractors on certain public works contracts in states such as Hawaii, California, Washington, Illinois, New York, New Jersey and Connecticut—and major municipalities including New York City, Philadelphia, Chicago, Los Angeles and Honolulu—from opportunities to rebuild their own communities.
+Some municipalities and eight states controlled by union-friendly Democrats have enacted legislation or executive orders pushing the use of government-mandated PLAs on state, state-assisted and local public works projects, shutting out qualified contractors on certain public works contracts in states such as Hawaii, California, Washington, Illinois, New York, New Jersey and Connecticut—and major municipalities including New York City, Philadelphia, Chicago, Los Angeles and Honolulu—from opportunities to rebuild their own communities.

 In addition, some Obama administration federal agencies like HUD and DOT encouraged state and local governments to require PLAs on billions of dollars worth of state and local projects receiving federal money and other forms of federal assistance.

 It is unclear how many federally assisted contracts have suffered from PLA mandates, but snapshots of data demonstrate it is significant.